 Both Helsinki and Tallinn are popular destinations to visit in the summer with plenty of activities.
 The family-friendly experiences are the main draw to Tallinn this time of year.
 Also, many travelers come to Helsinki for the family-friendly experiences.

 Tallinn is around the same temperature as Helsinki in the summer.
-The temperature in Tallinn is usually 17°C (62°F) in July, and Helsinki stays around 17°C (62°F).
+The daily temperature in Tallinn averages around 17°C (62°F) in July, and Helsinki fluctuates around 17°C (62°F).

 It's quite sunny in Helsinki.
 The sun comes out a lot this time of the year in Tallinn.
 Tallinn usually receives around the same amount of sunshine as Helsinki during summer.
 Tallinn gets 279 hours of sunny skies, while Helsinki receives 275 hours of full sun in the summer.